Piyushborana111/gutenberg-project/README.md

 ### 2 Import the database dump gutendex.dump into your local database
 ### 3 update details in .env file DB_CONNECTION,DB_HOST,DB_PORT,DB_DATABASE,DB_USERNAME,DB_PASSWORD
 ### 4 open terminal and run command php artisan serve
-### 4 open another terminal and run command npm run dev
+### 5 open another terminal and run command npm run dev
+### 6. the first terminal in which you habd run php artisan serve, it will give you a url open the url in browser. your application is started now thank you.